cosmoinin/MGPT/README.md

 To run DGP just write the option mgm=DGP.

-Alternatively you can run the code with a parameters file, for example
+Alternatively you can run the code with a parameters file:

 ```
 /MGPT$ ./mgpt parameters.in